 The American Language and Culture Center (ALCC) is a dynamic teaching and learning community dedicated to supporting students in two ways: (1) We help students to achieve academic English proficiency sufficient for matriculation into university; and (2) We support students’ continued development and improvement of their English language skills.
 In so doing, we enrich and broaden the cultural experience of our students and the SUU, local, and world communities.

 The ALCC is comprised of the following programs:

 - Foundation: Students take courses in Basic Communicative English.
-Classes meet for 18 hours/week in 7-week terms.
+Classes meet for 18 hours/week in 6-week terms.
 There are 2 levels in the Foundation Program, and classes are offered as needed.

 - Intensive English: Students take courses in academic English and American academic culture.
-Classes meet for 18 hours/week in 7-week terms.
+Classes meet for 18 hours/week in 6-week terms.
 There are 6 levels of the Intensive English Program.

 - Dual Enrollment: Students with very high language skills are eligible to participate in a semester-long Dual Enrollment program, in which they take top-level Intensive English courses concurrently with courses in their major.

-- Workshops: Matriculated students who want or need language support can enroll in 1-credit workshop classes in Reading, Writing, Pronunciation, and/or Presentation Skills.
-These 7-week courses are offered as needed.
+- Workshops: Matriculated students who want or need language support can enroll in workshop classes in a variety of skills.
+These courses are offered as needed.

 - Community ESL: Through generous support from Zions Bank, we are able to offer low-cost, evening classes in basic English to qualifying community members.